 From late 2001- 2007 Jason was a member of the ground -breaking trio, Jacob Fred Jazz Odyssey, while also running a private drum studio to continue to teach lessons.
 During this period, JFJO released 8 recordings on Knitting Factory, Hyena, and Kufala.
 The band toured internationally with highlights including Berlin Jazz Fest, Tudo e Jazz Festival in Ouro Preto, Brazil, and JVC Jazz Festival in New York City.
 Another highlight of this time was a feature in the April 2005 issue of Modern Drummer, which was a proud moment for Jason as he had read and enjoyed the magazine growing up.

 Jason enjoys playing and recording a wide variety of music locally and abroad as a freelance musician as well as keeping an active teaching schedule.
 To date Jason has recorded nearly 40 albums with various artists.
-Most recently, Jason recorded a new record and is performing with his brother in Ben Knight and The Well Diggers, which is a favorite Rock/Folk/Americana band in the region.
+Most recently, Jason is performing with The Newbees, The Almond Butter Band, “Now Hear This” (new album in 2019) and many freelance situations in a variety of musical styles.